brazilofmux/tinymux/mux/readme.txt

 To load an existing database:

-For MUX, all transfers between Unix and Win32 must be performed in -BINARY- mode or the copy of your database will be corrupted and you'll get a failed assertion message in db_rw.cpp when the server tries to load your database.
+For TinyMUX, all transfers between Unix and Win32 must be performed in _BINARY_ mode or the copy of your database will be corrupted and you'll get a failed assertion message in db_rw.cpp when the server tries to load your database.

 So, if you're using FTP, be sure to use 'binary' command.
 If you compresssed your database with tar/gzip, and are using WinZip to uncompress it on